SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Cdn/Get-AzureRmCdnEndpointNameAvailability.md

 # Get-AzureRmCdnEndpointNameAvailability
 ## SYNOPSIS
-Check if the Cdn endpoint name is available
+Checks if a proposed CDN endpoint name is available.

 ## SYNTAX